Doshin the Giant: Story

 The game opens on an island called Barudo, with a spoken narration, by an island native.
 This man, named Sodoru, who wears a mask on his face, tells the legend of a giant that rises out of the sea as the morning sun rises.
 As he tells the player this, a yellow giant named Doshin appears from out of the water.

 The player then takes control of the giant.
 Sodoru then tells the player what the other inhabitants of the island want such as trees or hills raised and lowered.
 He then suggests helping the people, for which they will reward the giant with love, and might build a monument to it.
 Sodoru then suggests that the giant help bring the four tribes together.
 It takes Doshin many days to do this, and at the end of each day as the sun sets he returns to the sea.
 Finally, when every possible combination of tribes has been reached, the islanders then build one final monument called the Tower of Babel, which causes the island and Doshin to sink into the sea, thus killing everyone.
 However, the next day, a new island appears at sunrise in the shape of Doshin himself, with two members of each of the tribes on it as before.
 Doshin then walks out onto the island again and the story continues.
 The GameCube version has an additional portion after this ending, with new islanders building a large rocket that blasts them up into space.

+Developer

+Param was a Japanese video game development company that worked in partnership with Nintendo to develop Doshin the Giant and its expansion.
+The company was headed up by Takao Kurebayashi, Kazutoshi Iida and Yana.
+Param was a part of Marigul Management.
+Param was defunct as Marigul was liquidated in May 2003.

+Kazutoshi Iida, a graduate of Tama Art University born in 1968, founded Param in 1997.
+Before Param, Iida lead development of Tail of the Sun and Aquanaut's Holiday.
+Iida moved on to a company called Umigame Bunko, translated as Sea Turtle Library, and worked with Marvelous Entertainment on Discipline for WiiWare.
+Iida became a professor of Film at Ritsumeikan University.